Maslinin/Chocolatey-Utils-Manager/README.md

 You can extend list of available Chocolatey packages by yourself, and customize the categories, that the packages will belong to.

-# How do I extend list of available packets, displayed in GUI?
+# How do I extend list of available packages, displayed in GUI?
 You need to open file **ProgramList.json**

 > ProgramList.json file will be stored in ther directory with the executable after the project is built.